ThinkUpLLC/ThinkUp/docs/source/install/install.rst

 .. image:: imgs/reqcheck.png

 The first screen in the install process is a requirements check, to ensure your environment matches the requirements listed above.
-If you see any "No" items here, you will probably need to speak to your web hosting company about getting additional PHP modules enabled.
+If any of ThinkUp's requirements aren't provided by your system, you'll see a detailed message like the one above.
+You will probably need to speak to your web hosting company about resolving these issues by getting additional PHP modules enabled or making sure your system is configured correctly.

 Configuration Details
 ---------------------